hawx/guard-sass/README.md

 :output => 'css'                    # Relative path to the output directory.
                                     # default: 'css' or the :input option when supplied

-:notification => false              # Whether to display success and error notifications after finished.
+:notification => false              # Whether to display success and error notifications.
                                     # default: true

 :hide_success => true               # Disable successful compilation messages.